arakoodev/doc/doc/Edgechain Modules/Module 1: Choosing from different LLMs and embedding models.md

 # Models: Choosing from different LLMs and embedding models

 Currently, many different LLMs are emerging.
-LangChain offers integrations to a wide range of models and a streamlined interface to all of them.
+Edgechain offers integrations to a wide range of models and a streamlined interface to all of them.
-LangChain differentiates between three types of models that differ in their inputs and outputs:
+Edgechain differentiates between three types of models that differ in their inputs and outputs:

 -LLMs take a string as an input (prompt) and output a string (completion).
   ```